Floydlang/floyd/Notes/Floyd Motherboard tech design.markdown

 "WORLD" - Better name needed for tech concept: "Snapshot", "Checkout", Git term: "staging area".

+# IDEA
+Split concept of go routine and channel into several more specific concepts.
+- move data between clocks
+- do blocking call, like REST request
+- do async lambda operations - referential transparent.
+Or unpure (auto save doc)
+- start lengthy operation, non-blocking using passive future
+- run process concurrently, like analyze game world to prefetch assets
+- handle requests from OS quickly, like audio buffer switch
+- implement a generator / seq
+- enable parallelization
+-
+!!!
+Make chips with common patterns: fan-in etc.
+- prefetch chunks from channel

 ???
 It's possible to have a pure function that "sends" a REST-request, then has a separate function that is called with response.
 Open loop.
 Bad idea?
 Think about these as separate go-channels.